Skip to content

 © Federico Facchin

-If you live in Exmouth, snorkeling in coral reefs and swimming in the ocean is as popular as going for a hike if you live in the Italian Dolomites.
-But when we get home and we show the raw footage to all our friends, looking at the expressions on their faces we realize we saw something special, something unique.
+If you live in Exmouth, snorkeling in coral reefs and swimming in the ocean is as common as going for a hike in the Italian Dolomites.
+But when we get home and show the raw footage to our friends, their expressions make us realize that we witnessed something special, something unique.

-One question raised higher than the other: “Aren’t you scared?
-Isn’t it dangerous?”.
-I personally never felt in danger while swimming in the water next to this magnificent creature, but once again I am not a shark expert, and it might have been a bit bold to simply jump in.
+One question stood out above the rest: “Aren’t you scared?
+Isn’t it dangerous?”
+I personally never felt in danger while swimming next to this magnificent creature, but then again, I am not a shark expert, and perhaps it was a bit bold to simply jump in.

-The truth is sharks seemed more scared than we were.
-Every time a shark came toward us to check us out, he turned away quickly.
-They looked afraid of the human intruders.
-And for good reasons.
+The truth is, the sharks seemed more afraid of us than we were of them.
+Every time one approached to check us out, it quickly turned away, seemingly wary of the human intruders—and for good reason.

 According to the latest data, humans kill around 100 million sharks per year.
-That is about 190 sharks a minute, meanwhile there has been only a total of 57 confirmed worldwide shark incidents in 2022.
-Unfortunately, regardless of these numbers, most people are still scared of sharks.
+That is about 190 sharks per minute, while in 2022, there were only 57 confirmed shark-related incidents worldwide.
+Yet despite these numbers, most people remain afraid of sharks.

-They are among the apex predators of the oceans, their presence regulates the whole food chain, from pelagic species to grazers all the way down to algae, and they have a massive impact on the whole ecosystem.
-Yes, they can be dangerous, and with some species being more aggressive than others you need to pay them respect, but as I always like to say, the oceans would be more dangerous without sharks.
+As apex predators, sharks play a crucial role in regulating the entire oceanic food chain, from pelagic species to grazers, all the way down to algae.
+Their presence has a massive impact on the entire ecosystem.
+Yes, some species can be dangerous, and they deserve our respect, but as I always like to say, the ocean would be far more dangerous without sharks.

 Federico Facchin